-ADVISORIES: English as a Second Language 225W and 226R or English as a Second Language 325W and 326R or placement through a multiple-measure process, including an appropriate score on an approved ESL placement test.
+ADVISORIES: English as a Second Language 314 or placement through an approved placement process.

-Students explore themes encountered in college classes through critical reading and writing.
-Students evaluate authentic, college-level texts, including academic, technical, and literary works.
-Students develop and support their theses in multipledraft, source-based expository essays in academic English.
+Students engage in critical analysis, discussion and response to works in Humanities with a focus on regional, national, and world cultures.
+Students develop and support their theses in multiple-draft, source-based expository essays in academic English.
 This course provides language support and a lens for cultural insight for multilingual students.
-Successful completion of this course will prepare students for English 1A.
+Successful completion of this course prepares students for English 1A.

-315G ADVANCED ACADEMIC GRAMMAR (FORMERLY ESL 317G)

-0 units, 3 lecture
+315G ADVANCED ACADEMIC GRAMMAR (FORMERLY ESL 317G) 0 units, 3 lecture hours

-ADVISORIES: ESL 214G or ESL 314G, or placement through an approved multiple-measure process.
+ADVISORIES: English as a Second Language 214G or 314G, or placement through an approved multiple-measure process.